Sunday, October 25, 2009

 Why the huge price differences??

-Posted by Unknown at 1:52 PM 2 comments
+Posted by noumena12 at 1:52 PM 2 comments

 So I'm really perplexed by the significant price differences that I see between Amazon and BN.